mattiaodorisio/PARROT-testbed/README.md

-# PARROR Testbed
+# PARROT Testbed

-This repo contains the code for the experimental evaluation for the PARtitioned RObin hood Table.
+This repository contains the experimental evaluation code for the PARtitioned RObin hood Table (PARROT).

 ## Reproducibility

+**1. Generate datasets.**
-Genereate the synthetic datasets and/or download the SOSD datasets.
+Generate the synthetic datasets and/or download the SOSD datasets:

 ```bash
 ./script/generate_synthetic_data.sh
 ./script/download_datasets.sh
 ```

-Run the experiments.
+**2. Run experiments.**

 ```bash
 ./script/run_benchmarks.sh
 ```

-This runs a subset of the many configurations of the indexes.
-To run them all, comment the FAST_COMPILE macro on ```src/utills.h``` (this causes much slower compilation due to the many combinations of template parameters to be compiled).
+This compiles and runs a subset of index configurations.
+To include all configurations, comment out the `FAST_COMPILE` macro in `src/utills.h` (note: this significantly increases compilation time due to the large number of template instantiations).

-Generate the plots.
+**3. Generate plots.**

 ```bash
 cd plotter
 make
 ```

-The generated plots are in ```plotter/build```
+The generated plots are placed in `plotter/build`.

-TODOs: we are expanding the experimental evaluation.
+---

+> **Note:** The experimental evaluation is currently being extended.